Indian Spitz Dogs: A Complete Information

 Indian Spitz Dog Details in Short

-Indian Spitz dogs were developed in India by breeding various Spitz-type dogs, including German Spitz, Pomeranians, and Samoyeds.
+According to many sources, they were developed in India by breeding various Spitz-type dogs, including German Spitz, Pomeranians, and Samoyeds.
 The breed was originally developed as a companion dog and watchdog, and it is still commonly used for these purposes in India today.

 Indian Spitz Dog Information